Indecomposability for differential algebraic groups

 \section{Another Definability Result}

 In this section, we prove results inspired by work of Baudisch \cite{Baudisch}.
 As with many of the results of this paper, the relationship between the results here and the existing work on superstable and $\omega$-stable groups would only become clear by getting control (or showing counterexamples) of Lascar rank in terms of differential type.
-The following lemma is easy to prove, see \cite{CassidySinger},